daren-thomas/daren-thomas.github.io/_posts/2019-11-13-cea-workflow-how-to-automate-simulations.md

 Except you don't have to wait for each script to finish before typing the next one.

-Each step is defined as a sequence item (a line that starts with a dash `- `)of either a script step or a config step.
+Each step is defined as a sequence item (a line that starts with a dash `-`) of either a _script step_ or a _config step_.

 ## Script steps

-Script steps have a key `script` in then specifying the script to run:
+Script steps have a key `script` in them specifying the script to run:

 ```yaml
 - script: water-body-potential